daggett206/managed-component-snowplow/readme.md

 # Snowplow Managed Component

-A simplified implementation of the snowplow library for tracking web events.
+Simplified implementation of **snowplow** library for tracking web events.
 <br>Supports working with cookies (_id, _ses) and sending ecommerce events.

 Find out more about Managed Components [here](https://blog.cloudflare.com/zaraz-open-source-managed-components-and-webcm/) for inspiration and motivation details.